Tyler Heineman

-Tyler Andrew Heineman (born June 19, 1991) is an American professional baseball catcher for the Toronto Blue Jays of Major League Baseball (MLB).
-He played college baseball for the UCLA Bruins.
-The Houston Astros selected Heineman in the eighth round of the 2012 MLB draft.
-He has previously played in MLB for the Miami Marlins, San Francisco Giants, Pittsburgh Pirates, and Boston Red Sox.
+Tyler Andrew Heineman (born June 19, 1991) is an American professional baseball catcher for the Los Angeles Angels of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins, San Francisco Giants, Toronto Blue Jays, Pittsburgh Pirates, and Boston Red Sox.
+Heineman played college baseball for the UCLA Bruins and was selected by the Houston Astros in the eighth round of the 2012 MLB draft.
+He made his MLB debut in 2019 with the Marlins.

 Amateur career

 Heineman attended the Windward School in Los Angeles.
 There, he played for the school's baseball team.
 He batted .490 as a sophomore (2007), batted .619 as a junior (2008; establishing the Windward School single-season batting average record), and batted .487 and earned first-team All-California Interscholastic Federation Division IV honors as a senior (2009) in addition to Delphic League MVP honors.

 Lightly recruited by college baseball programs, Heineman did not receive any scholarship offers.
 He enrolled at the University of California, Los Angeles (UCLA), where he made the UCLA Bruins baseball team as a walk-on.
 He played sparingly as a freshman and sophomore, receiving eight at bats as a freshman, and batting .261 in 23 games as a sophomore.
 Heineman became the Bruins' starting catcher his junior year after starting catcher Steve Rodriguez and recruit Austin Hedges signed professional contracts.
 He was named All-Pac-12 Conference and a semifinalist for the Johnny Bench Award, given annually to college baseball's best catcher.

 In summer 2011, Heineman played summer league baseball for the Wisconsin Woodchucks of the Northwoods League.